2017 Catalan independence referendum: Irregularities

 Due in part to the deactivation and repeated blocking by the police of the computer programs used to implement universal census and result reporting, some irregularities were reported by Spanish media during the celebration of the referendum.
-Among them, people recorded voting more than once, votes made by non-Catalan people not included in the census or images of people voting several times, including journalists.
+Among them were people recorded voting more than once and votes cast by those not included in the census.
 Other media reported the system did not validate the second attempt when voting, but it couldn't be confirmed that this system worked during the whole process.

 The Catalan government was not allowed to use the same ballot boxes used in other elections and referendums because they are owned by the Spanish government, so different ballot boxes were used, those were described as translucent by some media and opaque by some others in contrast to the transparent ballot boxes used in elections.
 Ballots and ballot boxes were transported together, which according to Spanish media raised doubts about whether those ballots were removed or not prior to the vote.
 Another controversial footage shows ballot boxes placed in the street, where any person could submit their vote without census control.
 According to a Catalan newspaper, a volunteer declared that it was "a symbolic vote" in Ramon i Cajal school, Barcelona, after Spanish police removed the ballot boxes at another nearby polling station.

 There was no electoral board as it dissolved itself on 22 September to avoid being fined by the Constitutional Court and the counting system was blocked by the Guardia civil following orders from the Catalan High Court Justice.
 Guardia Civil also shut down a WordPress.com blog which alleged to be used as a voting system in the referendum, the Catalan government said they didn't know about its existence.

 The Spanish Government denounced that the rules of the referendum that were changed 45 minutes before opening.
 The new rules included the universal census according to which any citizen could vote in any voting center even if it was not the one originally assigned.
 They also accepted the use of non-official ballots printed at home and made optional the requirement of using envelopes.